 The upgrade: HDMI 2.1 with eARC

 The next version of HDMI ARC actually arrived in 2018 when HDMI 2.1 started to arrive on TVs.
 HDMI 2.1 connectivity has plenty of benefits, like higher bandwidth for higher resolutions and framerates, as well as cool new features like automatic game modes.

 But HDMI 2.1 also offers a new and improved version of ARC, called Enhanced Audio Return Channel, or eARC.
-The biggest improvement eARC offers is support for full-resolution audio signal, meaning that it will support Dolby Atmos and other uncompressed sound formats.
+The biggest improvement eARC offers is support for full-resolution audio signal, meaning that it supports Dolby Atmos and other uncompressed sound formats.

-Unlike the original HDMI ARC, which works with all HDMI cables, eARC does require new cables that meet the 2.1 spec.
+Unlike the original HDMI ARC, which works with all HDMI cables, eARC does require new cables that have the higher bandwidth of the 2.1 spec.
 But don't worry if you're not ready to upgrade yet – both the cables and existing ARC-equipped soundbars are still supported by the updated connection.